 Advection is a part of Net Ecosystem Exchange (NEE) of carbon dioxide, the determination of the latter being a primary focus of a world wide network of vegetationatmosphere exchange measuring stations, the FLUXNET (Baldocchi et al., 2001).
-Not

-- only are reliable measurements of advection lacking for most FLUXNET sites, but they continue to be a challenge even for specialized advection research experiments (e.g. Aubinet et al., 2003; Staebler and Fitzjarrald, 2004; Feigenwinter et al., 2008; Aubinet et al., 2010).
+Not only are reliable measurements of advection lacking for most FLUXNET sites, but they continue to be a challenge even for specialized advection research experiments (e.g. Aubinet et al., 2003; Staebler and Fitzjarrald, 2004; Feigenwinter et al., 2008; Aubinet et al., 2010).
 Advection remains further to be a major reason for the night flux problem (Finnigan, 2008).
-Mathematically, scalar advection is the product of the mean spatial - 10 gradient of a scalar CO2 in the case of the current study and the mean wind velocity, i.e. scalar transport with the mean flow.
-Advection is typically addressed as vertical advection (Lee, 1998; Baldocchi et al., 2000) and horizontal advection (Baldocchi et al., 2000; Aubinet et al., 2003). - There are two main conceptually different reasons why valid and representative advection measurements are difficult to obtain.
+Mathematically, scalar advection is the product of the mean spatial gradient of a scalar $-CO_2$ in the case of the current study - and the mean wind velocity, i.e. scalar transport with the mean flow.
+Advection is typically addressed as vertical advection (Lee, 1998; Baldocchi et al., 2000) and horizontal advection (Baldocchi et al., 2000; Aubinet et al., 2003).

+There are two main conceptually different reasons why valid and representative advection measurements are difficult to obtain.
 One is the instrument related accuracy, with which scalar gradients and wind vectors of the mean flow can be measured.
-The other reason being undersampling of complex flow phenomena due to limited resources of real world experiments, thus yielding measurements which are not representative for a spatial (volume) and temporal (time period) mean but for a point only. - Vertical and horizontal advection pose different measurement challenges.
+The other reason being undersampling of complex flow phenomena due to limited resources of real world experiments, thus yielding measurements which are not representative for a spatial (volume) and temporal (time period) mean but for a point only.

+Vertical and horizontal advection pose different measurement challenges.
 With regards to vertical advection, reliable vertical CO2 concentration gradients can be obtained due to vertical concentration gradients which are relatively large compared to sampling uncertainties.
-Measurements of vertical wind velocity are difficult to obtain, both for reasons of accuracy, precision, and resolution of sonic anemometers and - particularly for reasons of the limited spatial representativity of a point measurement.
-Spatially representative measurements of vertical wind speed can never be obtained from a single point measurement in complex flow, due to theoretical reasons; therefore multi-tower measurements - possibly in combination with airborne measurements

-- are being suggested to improve spatial representativity of vertical wind measurements (e.g. Mahrt, 2010).
-Alternatively, the vertical wind velocity measurement problem is avoided by using a mass continuity approach, i.e. inferring vertical motion from horizontal divergence (e.g. Vickers and Mahrt, 2006; Montagnani et al., 2010) or a

-- combination of the mass continuity approach and modeling (Canepa et al., 2010).
+Measurements of vertical wind velocity are difficult to obtain, both for reasons of accuracy, precision, and resolution of sonic anemometers and particularly for reasons of the limited spatial representativity of a point measurement.
+Spatially representative measurements of vertical wind speed can never be obtained from a single point measurement in complex flow, due to theoretical reasons; therefore multi-tower measurements - possibly in combination with airborne measurements - are being suggested to improve spatial representativity of vertical wind measurements (e.g. Mahrt, 2010).
+Alternatively, the vertical wind velocity measurement problem is avoided by using a mass continuity approach, i.e. inferring vertical motion from horizontal divergence (e.g. Vickers and Mahrt, 2006; Montagnani et al., 2010) or a combination of the mass continuity approach and modeling (Canepa et al., 2010).
 Regarding horizontal advection, measurements of horizontal wind speed can be obtained with sufficiently high accuracy with sonic anemometers, even though they are often not spatially representative.
-Contrary, horizontal gradients are very difficult to measure with the required accuracy, because mean gradients are small in relation to instrument - 10 related uncertainty and difficult to measure at a large enough number of locations with a sufficiently high temporal resolution.
+In contrast, horizontal gradients are very difficult to measure with the required accuracy, because mean gradients are small in relation to instrument related uncertainty and difficult to measure at a large enough number of locations with a sufficiently high temporal resolution.

 It is the main aim of this study to provide improvements for the measurement of horizontal CO_2 concentration gradients by means of a better temporal and potentially better spatial resolution.
-An improved resolution is needed for advection measurements in heterogeneous forests as could be shown by analyzing the effects of spatial heterogeneity and short lived phenomena on mean horizontal CO2 concentration gradients (Siebicke et al., 2011).
+An improved resolution is needed for advection measurements in heterogeneous forests as could be shown by analyzing the effects of spatial heterogeneity and short lived phenomena on mean horizontal CO_2 concentration gradients at the site under study.